akinbicer/n-tier-architecture/README.md

 - Avoid unnecessary dependency injection.
 - Segregation by feature instead of technical type.
 - Single responsibility for each request and response.

+## Feedback
+If you have any feedback, please reach out to us at akin.bicer@outlook.com.tr